Homepage of Yoann Launay

 The failure of the old Big-Bang against expansion in 18 holes

 We measure distances by measuring the travel of light, the fastest speed allowed.
 But how fast is the expansion?
 I mentioned earlier that the further away an object is from us, the faster it recedes: is there a distance after which it could be faster than light?
 No. Expansion doesn’t change the velocity of galaxies but rather makes the journey longer between them.
-That still means that light sent from us or some far neighbor might have to compete with an increasing distance, and sometimes expansion wins.
+That still means that light sent from us or some far neighbour might have to compete with an increasing distance, and sometimes expansion wins.
+Can you imagine playing golf on an expanding green...
 Sometimes communication (i.e., light reaching from one area to another) is impossible between two regions of the universe.
 That’s the reason why even with powerful tools we can’t see the whole universe.

 Hands-on Inflation

 There isn’t really a shared way to imagine what inflation is like: all particles and forces we’re aware of today aren’t there.
 As it is mainly described by GR, its descriptions can’t go without mathematics.
 The role of many researchers is to propose a mathematical model for inflation and calculate what it gives at later times, at the plasma time and even until today.
-Finally, you compare your prediction with the measured signal: you score models, and you keep the best: that’s what modern science is.
+Finally, you compare your prediction with the measured signal: you score models, and you keep the best (the closest to measurements): that’s what modern science is.

 The imprints of inflation on the microwave signal are subtle but tell a lot about the properties of ‘what’ was there during inflation.
 We now know that Inflation mainly saw a type of dark energy – called inflaton- dominating, a type of negative pressure.
 Again, such a fluid triggers expansion, here the fastest in the universe’s history: size multiplied by 1[insert 138 zeros], in approximately 0.[insert at least 32 zeros]1 seconds.
 Similarly, to today’s universe expansion, it is like being on a 2D sheet of spacetime: it feels like some higher dimensional being was stretching the sheet everywhere around you.
 The main difference with today’s expansion is that the universe was small and so subjected to quantum effects.